MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/attributes/devenv-reporthandler-attribute.md

 ---
-title: "ReportHandler Attribute"
+title: "ReportHandler attribute"
-description: "Specifies that the method is a ReportHandler method, which handles specific reports." ms.author: solsen ms.date: 08/15/2024 ms.topic: reference
+description: "Specifies that the method is a ReportHandler method, which handles specific reports." ms.author: solsen ms.date: 08/26/2024 ms.topic: reference
 author: SusanneWindfeldPedersen
+ms.reviewer: solsen
 ---
 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)

-# ReportHandler Attribute
+# ReportHandler attribute
 > **Version**: _Available or changed with runtime version 1.0._

 Specifies that the method is a ReportHandler method, which handles specific reports.

-## Applies To
+## Applies to

 - Method